Naveeeya/Mailman-GSoC-26/README.md

 **Report: https://naveeeya.github.io/Mailman-GSoC-26/**

-Two commands for Mailman Core that write a mailing list's complete state to a JSON file and rebuild the list from that file.
+Two commands for Mailman Core that serialise a mailing list's complete state to JSON and rebuild the list from it.
+The library deals in data structures rather than file paths, so the CLI and a future REST endpoint share the same code.

 ```
 mailman backup  <listspec> [output_path]